statechannels/go-nitro/docs/faqs.md

 ## Is it a good fit for my use case?

 State channels are not a panacea.
-If you can answer "yes" to these questions, then they could be a good solution for your application:
+If you can answer "yes" to one or more of these questions, then they could be a good solution for your application:

 - Do you require very low latency transactions?
 - Do you require the cost per transaction to be extremely low or zero?
 - Do you require some level of privacy?

+## Alternatives

+Other [layer 2 scaling solutions](https://ethereum.org/en/developers/docs/scaling/#off-chain-scaling) may be more appropriate for your use case.